addiscent/vagrant-ruby-rails/README.md

 6. Create a directory and spin up a Vagrant Box.
 The spin-up provisioning installs Rails.
 > $ mkdir workspace && vagrant up && vagrant ssh

   Now wait a while for the _Ubuntu Server 14.04_ image to download and provision.
-The amount of wait time is mostly determined by the speed of the connection to Atlas/Hashicorp.
-Typically, the _Ubuntu Server 14.04_ image requires 18 minutes to download.
-The time required to provision the downloaded image is approximately eight minutes.
-These operations happen only once, the first time _vagrant up_ is executed.
+The amount of wait time is mostly determined by the speed of connections to the necessary servers on the Internet.
+Typically, a _vagrant-ruby-rails_ instance requires 10 minutes to download and install.

   After the image finishes downloading and provisioning is complete, you see the prompt of the _guest-vbox_ :
-> _vagrant@vagrant-ubuntu-trusty-64:~$_
+> 2016.0711.0215.59
+vagrant@vagrant-ruby-rails:~
+$

 7. Create a new Rails app and start the thin web server
 > $ cd /vagrant/workspace && rails new myapp && cd myapp && rails s -b 0.0.0.0